python-force/interactive-form/README.md

 ### Features

 1. Name Validation
-2. Email Validation by RegExp
+2. Email Validation by RegExp according to RFC standard
 3. Calculating total by checking the boxes
 4. Comparing times not to select 2 same courses at the same time
 5. Choose desired payment option